-When you are dealing with Python, there is a requirement of tons of packages, you can use the available ones with the help of the default package manager, however, PIP might be required to install some.
-PIP or Package Installer for Python.
-You can install the software packages or libraries that are not included in the Python Standard Library.
+In this article, we will learn how to install PIP on Windows and Linux operating systems, but first, we should know why we need PIP.
+When you are dealing with Python, there is a requirement for tons of packages.
+You can use the available ones with the help of the default package manager; however, PIP might be required to install some. with PIP or Package Installer for Python, You can install the software packages or libraries that are not included in the Python Standard Library.

-Moreover, if you seek to install some additional dependencies or packages, you can simply install PIP on Windows and Linux operating systems.
+Moreover, if you seek to install additional dependencies or packages, you can simply install PIP on Windows and Linux operating systems.
 PIP uses Python Package Index for all the packages.
-You must be familiar with the term, package manager if you know the programming world.
-This tutorial will guide you, how to install PIP on Windows and Linux?
+You must be familiar with the term package manager if you know the programming world.
+This tutorial will guide you on how to install PIP on Windows and Linux.

 Let us now head towards the process of installing PIP in Windows first!